 When you’re following up, ask open-ended questions instead of ‘yes’ or ‘no’ questions.
-Follow up emails provide drop shipping businesses an opportunity to collect valuable information about their buyers.
+Follow-up emails provide drop shipping businesses with an opportunity to collect valuable information about their buyers.

-The more you know about your customers, the better you’d be able to offer personalized solutions to them.
+The more you know about your customers, the better you’ll be able to offer personalized solutions to them.

 Do Not Delay

 The faster you can reach out following a purchase, the greater the chances you can encourage your buyer to make a second purchase.

 Keep It Short